MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 ### Local HTML Content

-WebView can display content from HTML, CSS and Javascript embedded within the app.
+WebView can display content from HTML, CSS and JavaScript embedded within the app.
 For example:

 ```html
 <html>